Skip to megamenu (after main content)

 Airway Contractility

-The airways of the respiratory tract offer resistance to airflow during inhalation and expiration.
-Any alterations to their structure – caused by contraction, increased mucus, or inflammation – can affect negatively airflow and gas exchange.
+The airways of the respiratory tract play a crucial role in regulating airflow during inhalation and exhalation.
+Any structural or functional changes, such as contraction, increased mucus production, or inflammation, can severely impact airflow and gas exchange.

 BT11206 airways